Donnington Castle: Layout

 Donnington Castle was originally built in a roughly rectangular form, though the west facade projected outwards irregularly.
 It was enclosed by a curtain wall, with a round tower at each of the four corners.
 Roughly halfway along the two walls running from west to east were two square towers.
 The courtyard enclosed by the curtain walls would probably have contained a hall, kitchens, and accommodation for guests.
 Measured from the inner sides of the curtain walls, the courtyard measured 67 ft north to south and 108 ft east to west.

 During the Civil War star-shaped defences were built around the castle to facilitate gun emplacements.
 Only the gatehouse, crested by battlements, survived the castle's destruction in 1646; standing three storeys high, it measures 17.5 by 11.75 ft internally.
 Modern walls standing 0.5 m high outline the original layout of the demolished castle.
 The star-shaped earthworks added during the Civil War are still visible, surviving to a height of 1.7 m.

+Castle occupants

+Donnington Castle's close association with the English monarchy dates back to its construction under a license granted by Richard II to the Adderbury family.
+Although the castle changed hands several times, it eventually became the property of the royal family, and consequently, many notable figures closely linked to the English monarchy visited Donnington.

+Among the most prominent residents of Donnington were Sir Richard Abberbury the Elder, the original owner of the castle and Chamberlain to Anne of Bohemia; Alice Chaucer, Duchess of Suffolk; William de la Pole, 1st Duke of Suffolk; Charles Brandon, 1st Duke of Suffolk and 1st Viscount Lisle; King Henry VIII; King Edward VI; Queen Elizabeth I; Elizabeth Cooke, Lady Russell; Charles Howard, 1st Earl of Nottingham; John Packer, Parliamentarian, and secretary to George Villiers, Duke of Buckingham; Sir John Boys, the Royalist Governor of Donnington Castle; and Robert Packer, a politician and Member of Parliament.

-In Popular Culture
+Popular culture

-Donnington Castle appears in an episodee of The Saint called 'Little Girl Lost', first broadcast on 2 December 1966.
+Donnington Castle appears in the "Little Girl Lost" episode of The Saint, first broadcast on 2 December 1966.

 The castle appeared in the Children's Film Foundation feature A Hitch in Time (1978), starring Patrick Troughton.

-The twin-towered gatehouse is depicted on the cover of the compilation album The Best of Tenpole Tudor : Swords of a Thousand Men (2001).
+The twin-towered gatehouse is depicted on the cover of the Tenpole Tudor compilation album The Best of Tenpole Tudor: Swords of a Thousand Men (2001).